miso-lims/walkthroughs/workshop/3-incoming.md

 Depending on which Sample Class is chosen, more or less fields appear on the _Create Sample_ page.

-In this workshop, we will create five Samples with five different Identities in the Project you created in the last session.
+In this workshop, we will create six Samples with four different Identities in the Project you created in the last session.

 ## Entering a single Sample